billettg/npmhome/README.md

 3. External CDN - https://cdn.jsdelivr.net/gh/walkxcode/dashboard-icons/png/<hostname>.png (Courtesy of https://github.com/walkxcode/dashboard-icons)

 The search uses a builtin and transparent CORS proxy (cors-anywhere) to proxy requests to the relevant services and avoid CORS policy blocking (the only way I could easily and reliably implement this functionality).

+Important things to note:

+- Initial search may be slow as the app is indexing all known favicon links, which are then cached in local storage, so subsequent requests will be fast and pulled from the cache
+- To update icons clear your browser cache (hard refresh won't cut it) and refresh the page

 ## Known issues